Azure/azure-sdk/docs/ios/design.md

 The client library wraps HTTP requests so it's important to support standard network capabilities.
 Asynchronous programming techniques aren't widely understood.
 However, such techniques are essential in developing resilient web services.
 Many developers prefer synchronous method calls for their easy semantics when learning how to use a technology.
 Consumers also expect certain capabilities in a network stack (such as call cancellation, automatic retry, and logging).

-{% include requirement/MUST id="ios-network-callback" %} accept a callback of type `HTTPResultHandler` named `completion` as the final parameter for client methods which only notify the user once, upon completion or failure of the async call.
+{% include requirement/MUST id="ios-network-callback-final" %} accept a callback as the final parameter for async client methods, allowing developers to take advantage of Swift's trailing closure syntax.

+{% include requirement/SHOULD id="ios-network-callback-single" %} accept only a single callback for any given async client method.
+Providing a method that accepts multiple callbacks leads to unnecessarily cluttered code, and only the final callback parameter can make use of the trailing closure syntax.

+{% include requirement/MUST id="ios-network-callback-suffix" %} use the suffix `handler` for all callback parameter names, e.g. `completionHandler`, `progressHandler`.

+{% include requirement/SHOULD id="ios-network-callback-type" %} use `HTTPResultHandler` as the type of the callback to expose both the result (or error) and the response data.

-{% include requirement/MUST id="ios-network-delegate" %} provide a delegate protocol that the developer can conform to for client methods which notify the user of multiple events beyond simple completion.
-For such methods, accept the delegate as the final parameter or return an object to which the delegate can be attached.
+{% include requirement/MAY id="ios-network-delegate" %} provide a delegate protocol that the developer can conform to instead of a callback parameter for async client methods where use of the delegate would improve clarity and/or reduce clutter.
+For such methods, you may either accept the delegate as the final parameter or return an object to which the delegate can be attached.

 {% include requirement/MUSTNOT id="ios-network-multiple-methods" %} provide multiple methods for a single REST endpoint.